Anjok07/ultimatevocalremovergui/README.md

     - **Note:** Ensure the *"Add Python 3.9 to PATH"* box is checked
 2. Download the Source code zip here - https://github.com/Anjok07/ultimatevocalremovergui/archive/refs/heads/master.zip
 3. Download the models.zip here - https://github.com/Anjok07/ultimatevocalremovergui/releases/download/v5.1.0/models.zip
-4. Extract the *ultimatevocalremovergui-5.0.2* folder within ultimatevocalremovergui-5.0.2.zip where ever you wish.
+4. Extract the *ultimatevocalremovergui-master* folder within ultimatevocalremovergui-master.zip where ever you wish.
-5. Extract the *models* folder within models.zip to the *ultimatevocalremovergui-5.0.2* directory.
+5. Extract the *models* folder within models.zip to the *ultimatevocalremovergui-master* directory.
     - **Note:** At this time, the GUI is hardcoded to run the models included in this package only.
-6. Open the command prompt from the ultimatevocalremovergui-5.0.2 directory and run the following commands, separately -
+6. Open the command prompt from the ultimatevocalremovergui-master directory and run the following commands, separately -

 ```
 pip install --no-cache-dir -r requirements.txt